muhammedenesbalci/Cpp/9.Functions/README.md

         // a will be 6 here.
     }
     ```
 3. **Pass by Pointer**: Passing by pointer is similar to passing by reference in that changes to the pointed-to data within the function affect the original data.
-This method is used for legacy reasons, to handle arrays (since arrays decay to pointers when passed to functions), or when nullability needs to be represented (pointers can be null, references cannot).
+This method is used for legacy reasons, to handle arrays (since arrays decay to pointers when passed to functions), or when nullability needs to be represented
+- pointers can be null, references cannot.
     ```cpp
     void increment(int *x) {
     if (x) {